bubriks/katacoda-scenarios/deployment-testing/step3.md

-As for setting up a GitHub repository with Travis CI, you will need a GitHub account and a Travis CI account.
-We would then describe how to set it up with the simple web files.
+Now with Travis CI explored, the focus in this step will be on setting up a GitHub repository with Travis CI.
+For this, you will need GitHub and Travis CI account.

-First we need to create a GitHub repository.
+First, we must start by creating a GitHub repository.
 [new repository](https://github.com/new)

 For example: